campbellelinker/campbelllinker/index.md

     btn_class: "btn--primary"
 feature_row4:
     title: "Learn how to navigate this website:"
-    excerpt: " "
+    excerpt: "Visit the About page"
     url: "/about/"
-    btn_label: "Visit the about page"
+    btn_label: "Cick here"
     btn_class: "btn--primary"
 ---